Discrimination during recruitment

 Employing people with protected characteristics

-You can choose a candidate who has a protected characteristic over one who doesn’t if they’re both suitable for the job and you think that people with that characteristic:
+You can choose a candidate who has a protected characteristic over one who does not if they’re both suitable for the job and you think that people with that characteristic:

 - are underrepresented in the workforce, profession or industry

-- suffer a disadvantage connected to that characteristic (eg people from a certain ethnic group are not often given jobs in your sector)
+- suffer a disadvantage connected to that characteristic (for example people from a certain ethnic group are not often given jobs in your sector)

 You can only do this if you’re trying to address the under-representation or disadvantage for that particular characteristic.
 You must make decisions on a case by case basis and not because of a certain policy.

-You can’t choose a candidate who isn’t as suitable for the job just because they have a protected characteristic.
+You cannot choose a candidate who is not as suitable for the job just because they have a protected characteristic.

 Favouring disabled candidates